emmo78/com.medilabosolutions.type2diabetesfinder/README.md

 GET http://localhost:9090/patients : return JSON Page of Patients
 GET http://localhost:9090/patients/{id : return JSON patient with specified id
 POST http://localhost:9090/patients/ : with JSON patient in request Body, id must be null.
 Return the persisted patient with id not null
-PUT http://localhost:9090/patients/ : with JSON patient in request Body, id exist in DDB.
+PUT http://localhost:9090/patients/ : with JSON patient in request Body, id has to exist in DDB.
 Return the persisted updated patient with same id
 DELETE http://localhost:9090/patients/{id} : deletes a patient with specified id.
 If the patient does not exist, the request is silently ignored

 GET http://localhost:9090/v3/api-docs ; return JSON open api description